Skip to main content

 SQL by Example

-This guide shows how to create APIs in RAW using SQL.
+This guide shows how to create APIs using SQL.
 We will create an API and modify it gradually:

 • We start by creating an API that lists the contents of a table in a PostgreSQL database;